 - What type of weapon is it?

 - Has the weapon been secured?
 By whom?

 - Where is the weapon now?

+- Who if known

 If an explosive device is discovered:

 - Where is it?

 - What does it look like?

 - What safety measures have you taken?
 Lockdown?
 Evacuation?